yowmamasita/chatgpt-mcp/README.md

 get_conversations()
 ```

-## Korean Language Support
+## CJK Language Support

-The server automatically detects Korean text and uses Base64 encoding to ensure proper delivery to ChatGPT.
-When Korean text is detected, it sends a request to ChatGPT to decode and respond in Korean.
+The server automatically detects CJK (Chinese, Japanese, Korean) characters and uses Base64 encoding to ensure proper delivery to ChatGPT.
+When CJK text is detected, it sends a request to ChatGPT to decode and respond in the same language.

+### Supported Languages
+- **Korean**: Hangul characters (한글)
+- **Chinese**: Simplified and Traditional Chinese characters (中文)
+- **Japanese**: Hiragana (ひらがな) and Katakana (カタカナ)

+### How it works
+1. Text is analyzed for CJK characters using Unicode ranges
+2. If CJK characters are found, the entire message is Base64 encoded
+3. ChatGPT receives a request to decode and respond in the original language
+4. Regular ASCII text (including punctuation) is sent directly without encoding

 ## Requirements